NCATSTranslator/connections_hypothesis_provider/README.md

 For more details about the service CHP provides please see here: https://github.com/di2ag/chp_api

-## How to Use our Service
-We encourage anyone looking for tooling/instructions, to interface with our API, to the following repository, CHP Client, https://github.com/di2ag/chp_client.
-CHP Client is a lightweight Python client that interfaces CHP.
-It is meant to be an easy-to-use wrapper utility to both run and build TRAPI queries that the CHP web service will understand.

 # Terms and Definitions
 The greater NCATS consortium uses a series of terms (that we have adopted) to convey meaning quickly.
 A link to those terms and their definitions are available here: https://docs.google.com/spreadsheets/d/1C8hKXacxtQC5UzXI4opQs1r4pBJ_5hqgXrZH_raYQ4w/edit#gid=1581951609
 We extend this list local to our KP (Look, here is an NCATS term right here!) with the following terms: